sac3g15/CoastSat_noc/README.md

     **Co-registration:**

-    9. `coregistration` = Co-register Landsat images to Sentinel 2
+    9. `coregistration` = Keep False, co-registration method here not effective at this stage

     **Image Download Parameters:**